mochoabuilds/-cognition-/README.md

 * STEP 3 ReproducibilityRecipe - Set up calculations in a way that promotes common data standards and portability across neighborhood shops for better flow of data

 * NeighborhoodShop-v1 Dataset
-	* Each action, groups and clips tagged with ethnographic field notes
-	* 6 Actions with 20 Groups
+	* 6 Actions each with 20 Groups
 	* 40 Clips per Group
-	* 4800 Clips at 3-12 seconds each
+	* 4800 Clips @ 3-12 seconds each
 	* 30 fps
 	* 640 x 480
 	* Audio: YES